SamawatKhan/samawatkhan.github.io/_pages/about.md

   - /about.html
 ---

 Hello There!
 This is Samawat Khan, an undergraduate physics student at Brac University.
 My interests are generally contained within physics and maths.
-Other interests involve history, namely the history of knowledge in general and also philosophical sub branches such as Ethics and Epistemology.
+My other interests involve philosophy, namely sub branches such as Ethics and Epistemology.
 Speaking of hobbies, there isn't much here besides video games.
 I'd like to be a teacher one day.
 Also since you are visiting this page already, don't forget to check out my [notes](https://samawatkhan.github.io/notes/).
 I know it's incomplete but you never know what you might find one day.
 Cheers!